 Executive Director and Founder

 Ms. Huber is a social entrepreneur and the executive director and founder of Drink Local.
 Drink Tap., Inc. She has a 16 year history of civic engagement, project management, working with youth, mentoring, leadership, volunteerism, environmental stewardship, and academic accomplishments proven by an extensive list of awards and honors.
-In 2017, she was voted ‘Best Activist‘ by Cleveland Scene Magazine, selected to present at bigBANG! in Cleveland, Ohio, named one of Cleveland’s Most Interesting People of 2012 by Cleveland Magazine, inducted into the 2012 Mentor High School (Ohio) Alumni Hall of Fame, awarded the 2012 Distinguished Alumni Award from the Urban College at Cleveland State University, featured a water action figure by Circle of Blue and was chosen as one of Cleveland Scene’s People July 2016.
+In 2017, she was voted ‘Best Activist‘ by Cleveland Scene Magazine, selected to present at bigBANG! in 2013, named one of Cleveland’s Most Interesting People of 2012 by Cleveland Magazine, inducted into the 2012 Mentor High School (Ohio) Alumni Hall of Fame, awarded the 2012 Distinguished Alumni Award from the Urban College at Cleveland State University, featured a water action figure by Circle of Blue and was chosen as one of Cleveland Scene’s People July 2016.
 Huber is the executive producer of the 2014 documentary, “Making Waves“, and advocates for safe water through speaking engagements domestically and designing and building safe water projects globally in east Africa.
 Her mission is to save our water and save lives.

 - Native Northeast Ohioan currently residing in Cleveland, Ohio.